gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 * Fix - Hotfix for taxonomy tags
 * Fix - Hotfix for custom field tags
 * Fix - Hotfix for Jetpack
-* Enhancement - Suuport for WP All Import
+* Enhancement - Support for WP All Import
 * Enhancement - Support for Custom Permalinks

 = 1.11.5.1 =